Forecasting Mortality Rates: A Stochastic PCA-GEE Model

 cohort <- year - age

-# Combine results into data frame for test set
+# Combine all variables into a data frame called 'newASDRs' for the test set

 newASDRs$age <- factor(newASDRs$age, levels = age_levels)